EssiJunior/photo-journey-landing/README.md

 ### 2. End to End Testing with Playwrite

 In order to run the tests, you need to have the app running locally.
-After then run the test suites in /tests folder
+After then run the test suites in /tests folder.
+The `--ui` flag will open the test runner in an interactive UI.

    ```bash package="npm"
    npm run playwright-test